LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 The :type:`security_registry` object provides a more complete interface to Lasso's security system.
 It does not rely on an ongoing web request and can be used freely once the system is initialized.
-The ``security_registry`` methods permit a realm to be specified, but the object otherwise defaults to using the 'Lasso Security' realm.
+The `security_registry` methods permit a realm to be specified, but the object otherwise defaults to using the 'Lasso Security' realm.

-Before the security system can be used, it must be initialized by calling the `security_initialize()` method.
+Before the security system can be used, it must be initialized by calling the `security_initialize` method.
 Lasso Server calls this method as it starts up and so this can be safely ignored by web applications.
 Command line or other tools that want to use the security system should call this method as early as possible when starting up.

-A ``security_registry`` object can be created with zero parameters.
+A :type:`security_registry` object can be created with zero parameters.
 When created, it will open a connection to the security database.
-A ``security_registry`` object must be closed once it is no longer required.
+A :type:`security_registry` object must be closed once it is no longer required.

+.. method:: security_initialize()

+   Initializes Lasso's ability to connect to the security SQLite database.
+Lasso Server calls this automatically, but you will need to call it if you wish to use the :type:`security_registry` type.

 .. type:: security_registry